scipy-conference/scipy_proceedings/papers/oleksandr_pavlyk/optimizations.rst

 The expressiveness of Python language as well as abundance of quality packages offering implementations of advanced algorithms allow scientists and engineers alike to code their software in Python.
-The ability of this software to solve realistic problems in a reasonable time is aften hampered by inefficient use of hardware resources.
-Intel Distribution for Python [IDP]_ attempts to enable computation Python community with optimized computational packages, such as NumPy*, SciPy*, Scikit-learn*, Numba* and PyDAAL across a range of Intel |R| processors, from Intel |R| Core |TM| CPUs to Intel |R| Xeon |R| and Intel |R| Xeon Phi |TM| processors.
+The ability of this software to solve realistic problems in a reasonable time is often hampered by inefficient use of hardware resources.
+Intel Distribution for Python [IDP]_ attempts to enable scientific Python community with optimized computational packages, such as NumPy*, SciPy*, Scikit-learn*, Numba* and PyDAAL across a range of Intel |R| processors, from Intel |R| Core |TM| CPUs to Intel |R| Xeon |R| and Intel |R| Xeon Phi |TM| processors.
 This paper offers a detailed report about optimization that went into the